Safer Streets Littleton: Pilot Projects

 Why are these changes coming to your community?

-SAFETY: The City of Littleton is focused on reducing crashes and preventing serious injuries by implementing proven safety measures, such as protected bike lanes, improved crossings, and better visibility at intersections.
-These projects allow the City to address safety concerns quickly and evaluate their effectiveness.
+SAFETY: The City of Littleton is focused on reducing crashes and preventing serious injuries by implementing proven safety measures, such as speed cushions, improved crossings, and better visibility at intersections.
+These projects allow the city to address safety concerns quickly and evaluate their effectiveness.

 MOBILITY: Whether you walk, bike, roll, or drive, our streets should work for everyone.
 These projects help improve access and connectivity, making it easier and safer to get where you need to go, no matter your mode of transportation.